Devolution of Powers and Finances up to Local Levels

 The Goals of the 74th Constitutional Amendment Act

-Furthermore, Municipalities are protected under the Indian Constitution’s enforceable Provisions.
+Furthermore, municipalities are protected under the Indian Constitution’s enforceable provisions.

 The Key Features of the 74th Constitutional Amendment Act

-• Municipal Council: They are for smaller urban areas.
+• Municipal Councils for smaller urban settlements

 What are the Challenges faced at the Local Levels relating to Finance and Power?